 Thank you for your question!
 And im sorry to hear that you are in discomfort.

-The picture shows that the tooth is only partially erupted out of the gum and it is likely that the vast majority of the tooth is still hidden under the gum flap.
+The picture shows that the tooth is partially erupted from the gum and is still hidden under the gum flap.

-When wisdom teeth begin to erupt out of the gum as like in your case now, it is not unusual for infections to set in.
+When wisdom teeth begin to erupt out of gum as it is now, it's not unusual for infections to set in.

-This is because small morsels of food gets trapped underneath the gum flap , and if left there uncleaned, will result in an infection of the gum overlying the wisdom tooth.
+This is because the small size of the food gets trapped underneath the gum flap, and if it is left uncleaned, the infection of the gum overlying the wisdom tooth.

 This condition is called pericoronitis.

-If the pericoronitis infection spreads and gets worse, you may experience other symptoms such as a fever, sore throat or even swollen lymph nodes and general malaise.
+If the pericoronitis infection spreads and gets worse, you may experience other symptoms such as a fever, afternoon throat or even swollen lymph nodes and general malaise.

-I would strongly encourage you to see your trusted dentist to have the infection treated, and to discuss with him/her the benefits , pros and cons and risks of having that wisdom tooth removed , to potentially prevent future bouts of pericoronitis.
+I would strongly encourage you to see your trusted treatment, pros and cons and risks of having wisdom tooth removed, to potentially prevent future bouts of pericoronitis.